Dorilama/instantdb-vue/README.md

 ---

-Related: [this](https://github.com/Dorilama/instantdb-byos#readme) is library that tries to bring the same sdk for multiple signal based reactivity.
+Related: [this](https://github.com/Dorilama/instantdb-byos#readme) library tries to bring the same sdk for multiple signal based reactivity.